 18-VII.C.
-UTILITY ALLOWANCES [Notice PIH 2019-23; PBV Quick Reference Guide (10/14]
+UTILITY ALLOWANCES [Notice PIH 2019-23; RAD PBV Quick Reference Guide (6/30)]

 When contract rent amounts are set initially, the amount does not include a utility allowance.
 In general, the utility allowances that are used on the initial HAP contract at closing are the public housing utility allowances that are in effect prior to conversion.
 The CHAP must be updated prior to conversion to reflect current public housing utility allowances.
 At its discretion, a PHA may use the FMRs and utility allowances in effect during the 30-day period immediately before the beginning date of the HAP contract.

-After conversion, the PHA may maintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517 respectively.
-The PHA may instead, however, apply site specific utility allowances.
+After conversion, the PHA that administers the contract must maintain the utility allowance schedule.
+The PHA may eithermaintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517, respectively, or the PHA may instead apply site specific utility allowances.
 HUD waived the requirement for the standard PBV program that the HCV utility allowance be used.
-If a site-specific utility allowance is used, the utility allowance is applicable to non-RAD PBV units in the project and is calculated consistent with Notice H 2015-04
+If a site-specific utility allowance is used, the utility allowance is applicable to non-RAD PBV units in the project and is calculated consistent with Notice H 2015-04.